hmc-memsafe-2016f/hmc-memsafe-2016f.github.io/assignments/project/index.md

 }
 ```

-Running `cargo doc` generates the following documenation in `target/doc`:
+Running `cargo doc` generates the following documentation in `target/doc`:

 ![Rustdoc Output][doc]

 ### Algorithm Description

 You should describe the two algorithms you will implement.
 Explain their inputs,
 outputs, and what they compute.
-Include pseudocode to explain _how_ they compute
+Explain _how_ they compute this.
+You may choose
-it.
+to use pseudocode to do this, but you do not need to.

 One of these algorithms should be chose from Djikstra's, Ford-Fulkerson, Floyd
 Warshall, Prim's, or Kruskal's.
 The other can be whatever you want (it could be